 Decisions about your care at the end of life

-This page is about the decisions you and your family and friends may need to make about your care in the last few weeks of life.
+Read about the decisions you and your family and friends might need to make about your care in the last few weeks of life.
 There is information about

 You can also write requests about your care in a living will.
-We have a section which gives information about living wills.
 Living wills are sometimes called advanced directives.
 Your doctor or nurse may ask you to make decisions about some of the issues below.

 When someone is dying, they gradually lose their appetite and don't want to eat.
-This is part of the illness.
-You may only be able to eat small amounts and feel full very quickly.
-You may also find that you do not have the energy to eat.
-Gradually, as your body begins to shut down, it can’t digest food and even small amounts of food may make you feel uncomfortably full or sick.
+This is part of the dying process.
+You might only be able to eat small amounts and feel full very quickly.
+You may also find that you don't have the energy to eat.
+Gradually, as your body begins to shut down, it can’t digest food and even small amounts of food might make you feel uncomfortably full or sick.
 Or eating may give you stomach pain or diarrhoea.

 People with cancer nearing the very end of their life can lose interest in drinking as well as eating.
 Although they may be dehydrated technically, they don't feel thirsty.
 This doesn’t make them uncomfortable, as long as their mouth and lips are cleaned and kept moist regularly.

 If you do feel thirsty and uncomfortable but can’t drink, your doctor may suggest giving you fluid through a drip (rehydration).
-Or as an injection just under the skin surface (subcutaneously).
+Or you can have fluid through a small tube just under the skin surface (subcutaneously).
 This is called parenteral hydration.
-You have this fluid to relieve the symptoms of dehydration – it is not to cure your illness or prolong life.
+You have this fluid to relieve the symptoms of dehydration – it is not to cure your illness or make you live longer.

-Your doctors will ask you and your relatives to agree to having the fluids and will explain what it involves.
+Your doctors ask you and your relatives to agree to having the fluids and explain what it involves.
 Having injections and drips can be uncomfortable.
-If your doctor thinks that giving fluids will cause more distress than relief, they will let you know.
+If your doctor thinks that giving fluids causes more distress than relief, they will discuss this with you.

 When someone is close to dying, they are often not able or willing to drink at all.
 At this point, they are only likely to live for a few days at most.